silence-laboratories/sessionModuleSl/README.md

 1. Click "Initialize MPC Signer" to set up the cryptographic infrastructure
 2. Click "Create Smart Session" to establish session permissions
-3. Click "Download session info" to download the session data
+3. Click "upload session info" to upload the session data to the backend
+4. Click "Fund me" to deposit of atleast 0.002 ETH into the session account
+5. Follow "proceed to chat" to chat window
-4. chat window will open, where you can enter commands like "send 0.1 ETH to 0xABC..."
+6. chat window will open, where you can enter commands like "send 0.1 ETH to 0xABC..."
-5. The backend will process the command, reconstruct the MPC
+7. The Eliza OS backend will process the command, reconstruct the MPC

 ## Technical Stack